Dietrich

 its own downward turn after a long note in the first

-most of the first three measures.
-At the end of the phrase
+for most of the first three measures.
+At the end of the

-after the high point, the voice moves lower than the piano did in
+phrase after the high point, the voice moves lower than the

-the introduction, ending with a poignant suspension on the title
+piano did in the introduction, ending with a poignant suspension

-word “Kränze.”
+on the title word “Kränze.”
 The piano follows it.
-The upward turn

-minor), and the upward turn moves down to the “dominant” in that
+(B-flat minor), and the upward turn moves down to the “dominant”

-key.
-The voice begins on the upbeat, leaping up, stalling on
+in that key.
+The voice begins on the upbeat, leaping up,

-a long-short rhythm, then moving even higher.
-The piano
+stalling on a long-short rhythm, then moving even higher.

-harmonies are no longer doubled, but are in contrary motion,
+The piano harmonies are no longer doubled, but are in contrary

-shadowing the voice.
-The singer reaches the song’s highest
+motion, shadowing the voice.
+The singer reaches the song’s

-pitch (which will only be heard twice more).
-At the end of
+highest pitch (which will only be heard twice more).
+At

-line 3, the notes are lengthened, and the phrase is stretched to
+the end of line 3, the notes are lengthened, and the phrase is

-five measures, ending on a “dominant” harmony.
-In the
+stretched to five measures, ending on a “dominant”

 broad dolce scale descent in longer notes.
 The key